FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 💰

-Raise your price before burnout forces you to
+Raise your prices before burnout makes you

 🚫